 Teachers as Activators

 Gateway is blessed to have a great team of teachers who are devoted to the wellbeing of every single child.
-We believe that the teacher’s role in future will be even more significant.
+We believe that the teacher’s role will be even more significant in the future.
 The school identifies ‘quality improvement of teachers’ as a priority area.
 We want our teachers to be activators more than being mere facilitators.
 As activators of learning, we will have to offer constant feedback, set challenging goals, and constantly monitor learning.
-With all the adverse effects of technology, our role in ‘pastoral care’ too will be raised to a higher level.
+With all the adverse effects of technology, our role in ‘pastoral care’ too is raised to a higher level.

 Gateway has always had an important focus on Research and Development.
-Within the school, the teachers have published course books at Primary level in Science, History, Geography, Design and technology etc. In addition, Student Guides have been prepared for Advanced Level Physics and Chemistry.
+Within the school, the teachers have published course books at Primary level in Science, History, Geography, Design and technology etc. In addition, Practical Guides have been prepared for International GCSE Science, Chemistry, Biology and Physics.

 In the field of ICT, Gateway is proud to be partnering Edexcel UK in the delivery of Computer Pioneers, an entire Computer training program for schools that is delivered locally as well as globally.